illinoistech-itm/jhajek/itmt-430/team-project-sprints/sprint-05/Readme.md

 ## Outcomes

-At the conclusion of this sprint project and the class you will have built upon the work in Sprint-04 and have added an additional cloud-based production environment.
+At the conclusion of this sprint project and the class you will have built upon the work in Sprint-04.
 Your team will have deployed a working prototype.
 You will be able to explain the evolution and the obstacles you overcame.
 Your team will be able to deploy a working project in an automated fashion for demonstration.
-Your goal is to show a working prototype of the project at the end of sprint-05.
+Your goal is to show a working project at the end of sprint-05.

 ### Requirements